voxie/training-modules/Infrastructure/Kubernetes/05-kubernetes-networking.md

 If you have a service named 'example-svc' in the default namespace, what will be its fully qualified domain name be within the cluster?

-What command should I run to get the ip address of the hello-minikube pod running on the minikube cluster?
+What commands can I run to get the ip address of the hello-minikube pod running on the minikube cluster?

 Fill in the blank: